 The ‘Plough’ rotates anti-clockwise about the North Star, so it will sometimes appear on its side or even upside down.
 However its relationship with the North Star never changes and it will always dependably point the way to it.

 The reason the North Star is so important for natural navigation is that it sits directly over the North Pole.
 Something that people often forget is that whenever you are trying to find true north, you are actually trying to find the direction of the North Pole from wherever you are – even if you are only heading a few hundred metres on a gentle walk – ‘north’ is still just an abbreviation for ‘towards the North Pole’.

 The constellation, Cassiopeia, is also very helpful in finding the North Star as it will always be on the opposite side of the North Star from the Plough and therefore often high in the sky, when the Plough is low or obscured.

 Having found the North Star, there is something about its height above the horizon that is well worth knowing.
 Wherever you are in the northern hemisphere, the North Star will be the same angle above the horizon as your latitude.
 This can be measured accurately using a sextant, but an estimate can be made using an outstretched fist.
 We are all different shapes and sizes, but we share proportions.
 An outstretched fist makes an angle of close to 10 degrees for most people.
 In an under a minute and with just your bare hands you can now find north and estimate your latitude.

 The constellation, Orion, rises in the east and sets in the west.
 Orion’s belt, the only three bright stars that form a short straight line in the whole night sky rise very close to due east and set very close to due west.
 If you want to be really accurate then the first star in the belt to rise and set, called Mintaka, will always rise and set within one degree of true east and west wherever you are in the world.

-Lots more information about these methods and lots of others can be found in my book, The Natural Navigator.
+Lots more information about these methods and lots of others can be found in my books.